e-Spirit/fsxa-ui/README.md

 ## Legal Notices

-FSXA-UI is a product of [e-Spirit AG](http://www.e-spirit.com), Dortmund, Germany.
+FSXA-UI is a product of [Crownpeak Technology GmbH](http://www.e-spirit.com), Dortmund, Germany.
 The FSXA-UI is subject to the Apache-2.0 license.

 ## Disclaimer